 You may also be provided with accommodation which could either be free or very cheap.

 There are UK-wide vacancies available in farming, food production and manufacturing.
-Visit the Feed the Nation website to find vacancies in food production companies across the country.
-For seasonal farming vacancies visit Find a job and The Farmers Weekly and listen to Joe’s story about his move from retail to farming.
+Visit the Feed the Nation website to find vacancies in food production across the country.
+For farming vacancies visit Find a job and The Farmers Weekly and listen to Joe’s story about his move from retail to farming.